code128/bloomjosh-source/index.md

 Learn more about the application-centric cloud I'm building at [this blog post](https://cloud.google.com/blog/products/application-development/an-application-centric-ai-powered-cloud)

 I thrive on discovering product opportunities by focusing on holistic customer needs through journeys that span hardware, software, and service design.
-My work at companies like Samsung, frog and SKULLY has centered on solving converged hardware and software challenges. especially when there are new paradigm changing technologies available.
+My work at companies like Samsung, frog and SKULLY has centered on solving converged hardware and software challenges. especially when there are paradigm changing new technologies available to create with.

 ### Background

 Originally trained as a software engineer, I went back to [school](https://massart.edu/) to study Industrial Design, and now bring all of my experience to bear on crafting excellent product design experiences.

-I spent five years at one of the world's best design consultancies, [frog](https://frogdesign.com) focused on convergent hardware and software challenges, a couple of years in corporate life helping make [Samsung's](https://www.samsung.com/us/mobile/phones/) mobile phone and device story more connected, and four years building product design portfolios for San Francisco bay area startups including [SKULLY](https://www.revzilla.com/common-tread/skully-ar-1-helmet-preview) & [wrap](https://wrap.co).
+I spent five years at one of the world's best design consultancies, [frog](https://frogdesign.com) focused on convergent hardware and software challenges, a couple of years helping make [Samsung's](https://www.samsung.com/us/mobile/phones/) mobile OS and devices story more connected, and four years building product design portfolios for San Francisco bay area startups including [SKULLY](https://www.revzilla.com/common-tread/skully-ar-1-helmet-preview) & [wrap](https://wrap.co).

 If you'd like to learn more, get [in touch.](mailto:joshbloom@gmail.com)